crate/cloud-tutorials/docs/index.rst

 CrateDB Cloud Tutorials
 =======================

-`CrateDB Cloud`_ is a fully-managed version of `CrateDB`_ as a service that runs in the cloud and is run by experts at `Crate.io`_.
-CrateDB Cloud provides real-time analytics and visualization specialized for the *Industrial Internet of Things* (IIoT) at scale.
+`CrateDB Cloud`_ is a fully-managed version of `CrateDB`_, offered as a service that is based in the cloud and is run by the experts at `Crate.io`_.
+CrateDB Cloud supports data storage, real-time analytics, and visualization at scale, specialized for the *Industrial Internet of Things* (IIoT).

 * The first tutorial will help you create and set up a user account.

-* The next is a step-by-step tutorial that shows you how get started, from signing up via AzureAD through spinning up your first cluster on CrateDB Cloud.
+* The next is a step-by-step tutorial that shows you how get started, from signing up through spinning up your first cluster on CrateDB Cloud.

 ..
 NOTE::